Career Opportunities

 - Bilingual proficiency in spoken and written Japanese and English

-Please send your resume and cover letter to opportunities@usjapancouncil.org.
+Please send your resume and cover letter to opportunities@usjapancouncil.org. with the subject line “Internship Application – TOMODACHI Initiative Program Intern,” including your English cover letter and CV.

-U.S.-Japan Council Development & Program Intern
+U.S.-Japan Council Development Intern

-The Development & Program Intern will assist the Development Manager in fundraising and organizing events for business leaders for the U.S.-Japan Council (USJC).
+The Development Intern will assist the Development Manager in fundraising and organizing events for business leaders for the U.S.-Japan Council (USJC).
 Responsibilities include drafting documents in Japanese and English, translation, writing newsletter articles, creating presentations and promotional materials, and providing administrative support for event planning and management.
 The position is primarily remote, but may require office work and on-site event support as needed.

 Key Programs: